d3molisher/final_project/README.md

 prediction to obtain the analysis done using the model and the data is placed accordingly based on which side of the gap they fall.

+## Update as on December 01
+## Libraries
+* numpy
+* pandas
+* seaborn
+* matplotlib
+* sklearn
+* keras
+* itertools

+## To run the Repo
+1. Clone the repo
+2. Putting the required files in required directories
+    * train file in directory: data/train/
+    * test file in directory: data/test/ [if needed to, optional]
+    * **The data files in this repo are a part of samples, might not provide the correct output.
+Download the actual dataset from the links given ahead.**
+3. Run the model
+4. check the output file for the submission.csv
+5. Based on the result, optimize the model.

+## Dataset on github
+1. Only a part of dataset has been picked up from the original dataset on kaggle: https://www.kaggle.com/c/histopathologic-cancer-detection/data.
+The original dataset include :
+  * Train dagta of 2.2m images
+  * Test data of about 57k

+ ## Results
+ * The result can be seen output --> submission.csv and AUC.png
+  * AUC.png provides us with the knowledge of classifier being used is good or bad
+  * The AUC score obtained is 0.986

+ ## The actual code was run on the kaggle kernel and runtime for whole program depends on the Number of epochs in the code.
+I have used 2 epoches and the total runtime for the code is abouts 5hrs.

 ## Author
 **Kavya Jain** - d3molisher